-The goals of the project are to identify and document the cause and magnitude of officer injuries, develop practical resources to assist law enforcement agencies, to identify and respond to officer injury vulnerabilities, and disseminate the resources widely to the law enforcement community.
+As part of its continued focus on officer safety, IACP has partnered with the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice to identify and document the causes and magnitude of officer injuries, develop practical resources to assist law enforcement agencies, recognize and respond to officer injury vulnerabilities, and disseminate resources to the law enforcement community.

 For more information on officer safety please contact: email@example.com

 This Web site is funded in whole or in part through a grant from the Bureau of Justice Assistance, Office of Justice Programs, U.S. Department of Justice.
 Neither the U.S. Department of Justice nor any of its components operate, control, are responsible for, or necessarily endorse, this Web site (including, without limitation, its content, technical infrastructure, and policies, and any services or tools provided).